 I used to think the late Ted Gunderson (1928-2011) was just too over the top and possibly even a limited hangout.
-I think I too was susceptible to the neuro-linguistic programming, roll-ones-eyes, cognitive-dissonance jamming caused by some of his word choices, which is a topic discussed in yesterday’s post.
+I think I, too, was susceptible to the neuro-linguistic programming, roll-one’s-eyes cognitive-dissonance jamming caused by some of his word choices, which is a topic discussed in a previous post.

 Incidentally, Gunderson was no lightweight.
 In 1973, he became the head of the Memphis FBI and then the head of the Dallas FBI in 1975.
 He was appointed the head of the Los Angeles FBI in 1977.
 In 1979, he was one of a handful interviewed for the job of FBI director.

 There are a number of Gunderson speeches online, but the following one, from 2008, provides a timeline of his experiences, including having hit contracts put out on him.
 He was smeared and threatened unmercifully.
 Gunderson had a one-of-a-kind, 30-year dive into rabbit holes as a conspiracy researcher with an advanced law enforcement background.
 He knew things.

 He was first awakened in 1980 (after retiring from the FBI) when he was pulled in as an investigator on the Dr. Jeffrey MacDonald case, which involved a man — who was an Army Green Beret soldier and physician — who accused of killing his wife and two young daughters in 1970.
 The details of this rather blatant case of star chamber injustice are here, but we are also interested in the big systemic issues Gunderson uncovered.